karl-zylinski/karl-zylinski.github.io/new/content/posts/hot-reload-gameplay-code.md

   // same as while(true) in C
   for {
-    /* This updates and renders the
+    /* This updates and renders the game.
-    game.
 It returns false when we want to exit the program (break the main loop). */
     if game_api.update() == false {
         break
     }

     /* Get the last write date of the game DLL and compare it to the date of the DLL the current game API.
 If different, the try to do a hot reload. */
     dll_time, dll_time_err := os.last_write_time_by_name("game.dll")

     if dll_time_err == os.ERROR_NONE &&
        game_api.dll_time != dll_time {
       /* Load a new game API.
-Might fail due to game.dll being written by
+Might fail due to game.dll still being written by compiler.
-      compiler.
       In that case it will try again next frame. */

       new_api, new_api_ok := load_game_api(game_api_version)

       if new_api_ok {
-        /* Pointer to game memory used
-        by OLD game DLL. */
+        /* Pointer to game memory used by OLD game DLL. */
         game_memory := game_api.memory()

         /* Unload the old game DLL.
-Note that the game memory survives,
-        it will only be deallocated when
-        explicitly freed. */
+Note that the game memory survives, it will only be deallocated when explicitly freed. */
         unload_game_api(game_api)

         /* Replace game API with new one.
-        Now any call such as
+Now any call such as game_api.update() will
-        game_api.update() will use the
-        new code. */
+        use the new code. */
         game_api = new_api

         /* Tell the new game API to use the old one's game memory. */
         game_api.hot_reloaded(game_memory)

         game_api_version += 1